 A reduction of grade will be applied for each deviation from the prescribed criteria for the figure.
-For all deviations from the correct geometry (plane of flight, heading, bank angle), and for deviations from the proper flight path or the proper attitude, the grade will be reduced by one (1) point per five (5) degrees of deviation.
-Similarly, a reduction of 0.5 point will be made for each 2.5 degrees of deviation.
+(See Chapter 8) For all deviations from the correct geometry (plane of flight, heading, bank angle), and for deviations from the proper flight path or the proper attitude, the grade will be reduced by 0.5 point per 2.5 degrees of deviation, one (1) point per 5 degrees.

 Downgrades are always made for the original error, but not for any corrections which immediately follow.
-For example, over-rotating a roll and rolling the wings back again must be penalized by 1 point per 5° of over-rotation, even if the correct geometry is resumed afterwards, and no matter how quickly the correction is made.
-Another example is when, at the end of a loop or part-loop, the aircraft's pitching stops prior to or beyond the pitch attitude to achieve the necessary CGT (horizontal flight) or attitude (45° and vertical flight), and is then corrected.
-(See also 7.2.1)
+For example, over-rotating a roll and rolling the wings back again must be penalized for the over-rotation, but not penalized a second time for resuming the correct geometry afterwards.
+Another example is when, at the end of a loop or part-loop, the aircraft's pitching stops prior to or beyond the required pitch attitude and is then corrected.